KevGary/alexa-lambda/README.md

-This Yeoman generator allows you to quickly create and deploy an AWS Lambda function for your Alexa skill.
+A Yeoman generator that allows you to quickly create and deploy an AWS Lambda function for your Alexa skill.

 # Prerequisites